google/comprehensive-rust/src/exercises/concurrency/chat-app.md

 ## Tasks

 * Implement the `handle_connection` function in `server.rs`.
-  * Hint: Use `tokio::select!` to asynchronously alternate between the two tasks, in a continuous loop.
+  * Hint: Use `tokio::select!` for concurrently performing two tasks in a continuous loop.
 One task receives messages from the client and broadcasts them.
 The other sends messages received by the server to the client.
 * Complete the main function in `client.rs`.
-  * Hint: Use `tokio::select!` to asynchronously alternate between (1) reading user messages from standard input and sending them to the server, and (2) receiving messages from the server, and displaying them for the user.
+  * Hint: As before, use `tokio::select!` in a continuous loop for concurrently performing two tasks: (1) reading user messages from standard input and sending them to the server, and (2) receiving messages from the server, and displaying them for the user.
 * Optional: Once you are done, change the code to broadcast messages to all clients, but the sender of the message.